-St Maarten / St Martin – two countries share the island of St Maarten /St Martin – France in the north and the Netherlands in the south.
-This island is known for great restaurants, vibrant nightlife and upscale resorts.
+Two countries share the island of St Maarten /St Martin – France in the north and the Netherlands in the south.
+This island is known for its great restaurants, vibrant nightlife, and upscale resorts.
 Most yacht charters in the Leeward Islands start here.

-St Kitts and Nevis – this dual-island nation is known for old sugar plantations, wonderful beaches and nature walks.
-St Kitts is more developed of the two islands.
+This dual-island nation is known for its old sugar plantations, wonderful beaches, and nature walks.
+St Kitts is the more developed of the two islands.

 When to Go